katmore/flat-js/README.md

 Flat's javascript library.
 Offers convenient 1 line wrappers for a variety of functionality.

 ##Installation
-Install using Bower or CDN methods below.
+Install using one of either the Bower or CDN methods as detailed below.

 ### Installation Method 1: Using Bower
 execute bower shell command: